-Marriot is one of the most well known hotel brands in the world.
+Marriot is one of the most well-known hotel brands in the world.
 If Marriot struggles with GDPR, many other hotels are likely to be in noncompliance with the new EU data privacy regulation, the General Data Protection Regulation (GDPR).

 Fined by the UK’s Information Commissioner’s Office (ICO), Marriot is accountable for the personal data they collect and has violated the GDPR:

-“The GDPR makes it clear that organisations must be accountable for the personal data they hold.
+“The GDPR makes it clear that organizations must be accountable for the personal data they hold.
 This can include carrying out proper due diligence when making a corporate acquisition, and putting in place proper accountability measures to assess not only what personal data has been acquired, but also how it is protected” said Information Commissioner Elizabeth Denham.

-It is the second time in less than one week that the UK’s ICO has has decided to impose record fines using its authority under the General Data Protection Regulation (GDPR).
+It is the second time in less than one week that the UK’s ICO has decided to impose record fines using its authority under the General Data Protection Regulation (GDPR).
 Just days before, it was British Airways that got fined a huge penalty of USD 230 million under the GDPR.

 The hotel industry is especially sensitive to the GDPR